Adella Turner: The Dallas Woman’s Forum

 The Dallas Woman’s Forum became official on March 20, 1906.
 Adele Turner was elected President of the nine department group.
 The Forum supported nine departments: Art, Bible and Sacred History, Literature and Music, Current Events, Civics and Philanthropy, Philosophy and Science, Household Economics and Pure Food, Home Industry, and Congress of Mothers.
 The Congress of Mothers department was split between the Home Section and the School Section.
 The Forum was said to have unity to stay together, but diversity to prevent repetitiveness.
-The group put emphasize on education and improvement of living conditions for children and women.
+The group put emphasis on education and improvement of living conditions for children and women.
 After two years as President, Turner stepped down.
 While Turner was away, efforts focused on social events and fund-raising.
 In 1910, Turner was elected President again.
 She reinstated the efforts that had dwindled in her absence as well as adding the Public Welfare department.
 In 1912, the Social Service department was added.
 Around World War I, Turner aimed the Forum’s efforts to support the war.
 After World War I ended, with an estimated four-hundred count membership, the Dallas Woman’s Forum was once again aimed to Women's suffrage.
 Turner stepped down again in 1919.